FIWARE/tutorials.NGSI-v2/docs/historic-context-flume.md

 For the purpose of this tutorial, a series of dummy IoT devices have been created, which will be attached to the context broker.
 Details of the architecture and protocol used can be found in the [IoT Sensors tutorial](iot-sensors.md).
-The state of each device can be seen on the UltraLight device monitor web page found at:
+The state of each device can be seen on the JSON device monitor web page found at:
 `http://localhost:3000/device/monitor`

 ![FIWARE Monitor](https://fiware.github.io/tutorials.Historic-Context-Flume/img/device-monitor.png)